-How do I remove a full directory in Linux?
+How to remove a full directory in Linux

 When attempting to remove a directory using a command, such as rmdir, you may receive a prompt similar to "rmdir: 'dir': Directory not empty" and be unable to delete the directory.

 To remove a directory containing other files or directories, use the following command.

 rm -r mydir

 In the example above, you would replace "mydir" with the name of the directory you want to delete.
 Executing the command would recursively delete all files and subdirectories in that directory.

 By default, rm does not prompt you to confirm deletions.
 If rm deletes the files successfully, it displays no output, and silently returns exit status 0 (success).